FireController1847/FireController1847/rules-explanation/content.md

     - These situations will always be handled on a case-by-case basis.

 ## Final Words
 These rules are designed to give you the most optimal experience as you participate in our community.
 Adhering to them will help everyone feel welcome, loved, and accepted in a world of growing contention, chaos, and passionate disagreements.
-We welcome you, and hope you feel welcome in our communities.
+We welcome you, and hope you feel welcome in our community.